Medical cannabis in the United States: Individuals

 Individuals who have been particularly active in efforts to support the medical use of cannabis include Robert Randall, Dennis Peron, Ed Rosenthal, Steve Kubby, Steve DeAngelo, Richard Lee, Jon Gettman, Brownie Mary, and Tod H. Mikuriya.
-Former talk show host Montel Williams is a well-known advocate who uses cannabis to treat his multiple sclerosis, a topic he has testified about in a number of states considering medical cannabis legislation.
+Former talk show host Montel Williams is an advocate who uses cannabis to treat his multiple sclerosis, a topic he has testified about in a number of states considering medical cannabis legislation.
 Former U.S. Surgeon General Joycelyn Elders has also testified in support of medical cannabis legislation in several states.

 Members of Congress who have introduced legislation to allow the medical use of cannabis include Ron Paul, Barney Frank, Maurice Hinchey, Sam Farr, Dana Rohrabacher, Steve Cohen, Don Young, Jared Polis, Earl Blumenauer, Tom Garrett, Rand Paul, and Bernie Sanders.
 Rep. Rohrabacher (R–CA) has been particularly active in congressional reform efforts, introducing multiple medical cannabis bills including the Rohrabacher–Farr amendment for a number of years until it became law in 2014.
 He also uses a cannabis-based drug to relieve the symptoms of his arthritis.

 Eugene Monroe, Derrick Morgan, Kyle Turley, and Jim McMahon are among a group of NFL players that have advocated for allowing the use of cannabis in the league, as a treatment option for concussions and a pain reliever that can reduce reliance on addictive opioid drugs.
 NBA head coach Steve Kerr has also voiced support for the medical use of cannabis in professional sports.

 Dr. Sanjay Gupta, neurosurgeon and chief medical correspondent for CNN, has produced a five-part documentary series for the network – titled Weed – arguing in favor of the medical benefits of cannabis.
 Gupta was initially dismissive toward the medical use of cannabis, but upon researching further he changed his mind and wrote a column apologizing for his past views.
 Filmmaker Jed Riffe has also explored the subject in his 2006 documentary Waiting to Inhale.